 At Hawley School we celebrate differences, which include, but are not limited to race, culture, religion, mental or physical abilities, heritage, age, gender, sexual orientation, learning style, and physical maturity.
 Many curricular based studies, as well as Student Council and Cultural Arts programs sponsored by the PTA, are scheduled throughout the year to increase student awareness of the diverse needs and cultures of others in the world.
 Grades K-4 read a variety of texts, including magazines that acknowledge differences within families, communities, the country in which we live, as well as countries around the world.
 This past year, the entire Hawley community including students, parents, and staff reached out to help others in need by collecting non-perishable items for the local food pantry.
 The Student Council sponsored this worthwhile learning opportunity.
-The PTA's Cultural Arts Committee helped bring in a performance on building character, as well as Len Cabral, a storyteller, and author David A. Adler.
+The PTA's Cultural Arts Committee helped bring in a performance on building character, as well as Antonio Rocha, a storyteller, and authors David Shannon and Jon Sczeiska.
 The Responsive Classroom philosophy, which recognizes citizenship and reinforces awareness of differences inherent within our community, continues to be incorporated into our school.
 All of our teachers have been trained in Responsive Classroom.
 Fostering an inter-generational connection with senior citizens throughout the community is also an important aspect of our school.
 Seniors actively participated in book clubs with our fourth grade students.
 Our music teacher is bilingual and has enhanced our music program by incorporating Spanish folk songs into the curriculum.
-Students also had the opportunity to see the Cool Jazz Band perform.
 We will continue to seek positive experiences and opportunities for our students to further their understanding and appreciation of individual differences.